jpwinans/MindFlow/README.md

 - **Sensation Module**: Handles the perception of external stimuli, acting as the interface between the agent and its environment.
 - **Cognition Module**: Processes the information gathered by the sensation module, enabling the agent to make sense of its surroundings.
-- **Emotion Module**: Generates emotional responses based on the processed information, adding a layer of human-like reactivity and decision-making.
+- **Emotion Module**: Generates emulated emotional responses based on the processed information, adding a layer of human-like reactivity and decision-making.
-- **Memory Module**: Stores experiences and information, allowing the agent to learn from past actions and to adapt its behavior over time.
+- **Memory Module**: Stores "experiences" and information, allowing the agent to learn from past actions and to adapt its behavior over time.
 - **Holistic Module**: Integrates the outputs from all other modules, facilitating self-reflection and the application of learned knowledge to new situations.

 These modules work in concert to create an AI agent capable of complex behaviors and decision-making processes that mirror human psychological processes.